offen/offen/README.md

 ## How it works

 __Your job__
-- Self host Offen while protecting your users' data.
+- Self host Offen Fair Web Analytics while protecting your users' data.
 - Integrate the code snippet into pages you want to track.
 - Make your users aware of the access to their data.
 - Improve your services with fair and transparent insights.